hostspaceng/community-challenge/README.md

 VUE_APP_PROXY_URL=IP_ADDRESS_OF_MACHINE
 ```

-For my test environment, the IP of the Linux machine is 192.168.56.28
+For my test environment, the IP of the Linux machine is `192.168.56.28`

 #### Start the Application

 ```bash
 docker compose -f dockercompose.yaml up
 ```
-The command builds the docker images specified in the dockercompose.yaml file and the starts up the application.
+The command builds the docker images specified in the dockercompose.yaml file and then starts up the application.

 If you want to only build the application images only with out starting the applications, run this command.